White flags read best & worst in opposite directions on stick, blue backdrop

 Ultimately, as we mentioned above, trusting your gut goes a long way, but you only go through the college search process once (or twice if you go to grad school) so you aren’t expected to know everything.
 Using your best judgment and the aid from people you can trust, you’ll be able to find your dream college, no problem.

-Use the CollegeXpress College Search tool to find your perfect college today!
+Use this advice and the CollegeXpress College Search tool to find your perfect college today!

 Like what you’re reading?